ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

     to their full descriptions with parenthetical information (such as version number or publisher), to their bare filenames, and back again.
 Note that this tool will change its name to whatever view it will set the arcade titles to.
+ 9) Splore.pak (and associated stock OS apps) - gives full access to Splore, which is Pico-8's lovely native launcher and uber-addictive free game store. (see "Installing Pico-8 section)

  ####################